 - Respiratory – shortness of breath, chronic cough, sinus congestion, nasal drip

-- Neurological – headaches, migraines, vertigo, seizures, burning along the spine, sensitivity to light, sensitivity to touch, numbness and tingling, sense of internal vibration
+- Neurological – headaches, migraines, tremors, vertigo, seizures, burning along the spine, sensitivity to light, sensitivity to touch, numbness and tingling, sense of internal vibration

 - Digestive – abdominal pain, diarrhea, appetite swings, nausea